Read This First

 Prompt 2: Provide examples of pairs of philosophers who strongly disagreed, but who were also close friends.

-The anchors here are what Are Philosophers Argumentative is being used to explain, the objection that would change the answer, and a borderline case where the idea strains.
-They show what is being tested, where the strain appears, and what changes in judgment once the example is taken seriously.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Read the section through what Are Philosophers Argumentative is being used to explain, the objection that would change the answer, and a borderline case where the idea strains.
+Together they show what is being tested, where the strain appears, and what changes once the example is taken seriously.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 Sartre, an existentialist philosopher, and Camus, an absurdist philosopher, had significant philosophical differences, particularly regarding the nature of existence and the concept of freedom.
 Despite their disagreements, they shared a close friendship and collaborated on various intellectual projects.
 However, their relationship became strained over time due to political disagreements, particularly regarding communism and the Soviet Union.